Canon 1300D versus Sony A5100

 - Less heavy: Has a lower weight (by 202g or 42 percent) and is thus easier to take along.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More heavily discounted: Has been on the market for longer (launched in August 2014).

 If the number of relative strengths (bullet points above) is taken as a guide, the A5100 is the clear winner of the contest (9 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1300D and the A5100 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why expert reviews are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The full reviews are available by clicking on the site logo in the table header.

 |Canon 2000D« »||rev||-||3.5/5||-||3.5/5||Feb 2018||449|

 |Canon G9 X« »||HiRec||-||4.5/5||4/5||4.5/5||Oct 2015||529||-|

 |Canon 700D« »||-||76/100||4.5/5||4.5/5||4.5/5||Mar 2013||649||-|